ggggbbybby/grammys-yellow-cookbook/content/recipes/maple-nut-drops.md

 4. Add boiling water, mix well.
 5. Stir in raisins, pecans, and coconut if desired.
 Chill at least 1 hour.
 6. Drop by rounded teaspoonfuls onto ungreased cookie sheets.
-7. Bake at 350 for 13 to 16 minutes.
+7. Bake at 350°for 13 to 16 minutes.
 Cool.
 Frost and decorate with a pecan half.

 #### Maple Frosting
-Melt 1/4 cup butter.
+Melt ¼ cup butter.
 Add 2 tbsp cream, 1 tsp vanilla, and 1 tbsp maple syrup.
 Blend in 2 cups of powdered sugar.
 Beat until of spreading consistency.